ericmok52/logistics-trucking-analysis/README.md

 ### Revenue Analysis

 * Which customer generates the most revenue?
-* Which routes are the most profitable?

 ### Driver Performance

+* Which drivers generate the most revenue?
 * How many trips does each driver complete?
-* Which drivers generate the most revenue?

-### Fleet & Cost Analysis
+### Cost & Operations Analysis

-* What is the average truck age?
+* What is total fuel cost per truck?
-* Which trucks have the highest fuel consumption?
 * What are the maintenance costs per truck?

-### Operational KPIs

-* What is the on-time delivery rate?
+* On time delivery rates
-* What is the average trip duration?

 ---